xdoko01/pgRPG/experiments/ecs/README.md

 ####

+### Fix when rats quest dialog is finished and the NPC bounces to the player again, the initial dialog happens again and also the item is given one more time

 ### Fix colision correction movement - now it is moving strangelly into the side

 ### Fix teleportation into the collision zone - it is impossible to move in this situation